clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 When you `spacetime publish` a module that has already been published using `spacetime publish <DATABASE_NAME_OR_IDENTITY>`, SpacetimeDB attempts to automatically migrate your existing database to the new schema.
 (The "schema" is just the collection of tables and reducers you've declared in your code, together with the types they depend on.)
-This form of migration is very limited and only supports a few kinds of changes.
+This form of migration is limited and only supports a few kinds of changes.
 On the plus side, automatic migrations usually don't break clients.
 The situations that may break clients are documented below.

 The following changes are always allowed and never breaking: